CamCove-Crichton/Whiskey-d_Away/README.md

 - profiles>templates>profiles>profile.html (After removing any django template tags, no errors or warnings to show)
 - home>templates>home>index.html (After removing any django template tags, no errors or warnings to show)
 - home>templates>home>about_us.html (After removing any django template tags, no errors or warnings to show)
+- booking>templates>booking>booking.html (Warning on ln188 for Empty Heading, but unsure how to correct as I want the spinner from font awesome to be a large element with no text)
+- booking>templates>booking>booking_success.html (After removing any django template tags, no errors or warnings to show)

 **JSHint Javascript Results**

 - static>js>script.js (No errors found)
+- booking>static>booking>js>stripe_elements.js (Stripe seen as an undefined variable but it is used within the template, so unsure how to correct)

 **W3C Jigsaw CSS Validator Results**

 - static>css>style.css (No errors found)
 - profiles>static>profiles>css>profile.css (No errors found)
+- booking>static>booking>css>booking.css (No errors found)

 *lightouse results goes here*